renmengye/imageqa-public/README.md

 ## Training

 After setting up the dataset, call the following command to train a model.
+For IMG+BOW, {model file} is *models/img_bow.model.yml*.
+VIS+LSTM and 2-VIS+BLSTM can also be found in the *models* folder.

 ```
 cd src